Lorti/manu.ninja/src/pages/2017-10-31-game-state-with-rxjs-5-immutable-js/index.md

 ### Handling the game's end conditions

-All that is left is testing for whether the player's lost or won this round of the game.
-The `every()` function returns `true` if all entries in a list pass a given test.
-This makes it a reducer in a reducer in a stream, complicated?
+All that's left is testing for whether the player's lost or won this round of the game.
+These two events are represented by the `lootCollected` and `shipDestroyed` flags.

-The `some()` function is the brother of `every()` and returns `true` if any entry in a list passes a given test.
-It is similar to `find()`, but `find()` will return the value that passed the test, whereas `some()` returns a boolean.

-If any of the two conditions are met we'll update the game's state.
+If any of the two conditions is met we'll update the game's state.
 Note that all of the previous reducer functions test for `state.get('lootCollected')` or `state.get('shipDestroyed')`, bringing the game to a halt when the flags are set.

 ~~~js
 const finish = events.map(() => (state) => {